-SAR is raising the standards.
-Future-proof public company complex claims and D&O SCA risk with robust event study analysis to quantify exposure and severity in today's high frequency event-driven SCA environment.
+SAR is raising the standards through data science.
+Future-proof public company complex claims and underwriting with robust event study analysis to quantify exposure and severity in today's high frequency event-driven SCA environment.

-The econometric analyses applied to evaluate SCA claims, quantify exposure, and estimate a baseline estimate of potential aggregate damages are based on the proven and court-accepted event study methodology that abides by established case precedents in key circuits of the U.S. Federal Court system.
-SAR does not apply any machine learning algorithms or artificial intelligence to perform event study analyses for Exchange Act and Securities Act claims filed against U.S.-listed corporations or to estimate potential SCA exposure from high-risk adverse events that have materialized during the applied evaluation period.
+The econometric analyses applied to evaluate Exchange Act claims, quantify event-driven SCA exposure, and estimate a baseline estimate of potentially available aggregate damages are based on the proven and court-accepted event study methodology that abides by established case precedents in key circuits of the U.S. Federal Court system.
+SAR does not apply any machine learning algorithms or artificial intelligence to perform the multivariate linear regressions that support the single-firm event study analyses.
+SAR is committed to the value of human capital through data science.

 SAR is independently funded with no potential conflicts of interest.
 SAR is backed by independent investors that are unrelated to the securities class action arena.
 None of the investors in SAR are class action attorneys, insurance companies, private equity or venture capital firms that are seeking returns from a defined and timed exit strategy.
 SAR has no vested interest or economic benefit to providing anything but an objective and independent third-party risk assessment of potential liability for alleged fraud on the market.